Parameters

 get_cmd=get_feed, set_cmd=set_feed)

-In a loop, simply increment the stepper from e.g. 0 to 100 in 101 steps, and choose a suitable delay to define the measurement interval.
+In a loop, simply use stepper as the sweep_parameter and increment from e.g. 0 to 100 in 101 steps, and choose a suitable delay to define the measurement interval.
 If you want to measure as fast as possible, set the delay to e.g. 0.001; setting it to 0 can sometimes cause problems.

 loop=qc.loop1d(sweep_param=stepper,